Bailout risk prompts Slovenia opposition rethink

 “We are moderate optimists regarding the possibility that an agreement on the pension reform will be reached,” said Pavle Vrhovec, the executive secretary of the largest union, ZSSS, which sponsored a referendum last year that rejected the pension reform.

 “Cooperation with this government seems better than with the previous one.
-The government and the labor ministry are listening to our opinions and trying to acknowledge them,” he added.
+The government and the labour ministry are listening to our opinions and trying to acknowledge them,” he added.

 But with Slovenian banks, mostly state-owned, nursing 6.4 billion euros of bad loans, many believe reforms may come too late for Slovenia to avoid becoming the sixth of the euro zone’s 17 nations to seek financial help of the bloc’s stronger economies, either for banks or the sovereign itself..